nasser/arduino.tmbundle/README.md

 =====
 * **⌘U** Compiles and uploads your sketch to the connected Arduino
 * **⌃⌥⌘H** Opens up local HTML documentation on to current word
 * **Bundles > Arduino > Watch Serial Port** Opens a terminal window monitoring the serial port.
-This feature is experimental.
+* There's a template, and a bunch of snippets for the most common Arduino methods.

 Todo
 ====